 Larne House Visitors Group is a volunteer-run group that visits men and women held at Larne House short term holding facility near Belfast.
 Based in Belfast, the group visits people held at the facility on a daily basis.
 They also work closely with the N.I.
 Law Centre to raise awareness about issues around detention, migration and asylum.

 Leeds City of Sanctuary is part of a national movement to build a culture of welcome for people seeking sanctuary in the UK.
 City of Sanctuary works by creating opportunities for relationship between local people and those seeking sanctuary through volunteering and social events.
+In Leeds, we are proud to extend the welcome of our city to people who come here seeking safety.

 Leigh Asylum Seekers and Refugee Support works in Leigh and surrounding areas.
 At the weekly "Drop-in" we have a place where asylum seekers and refugees can meet others from their own country.
 We provide support and the chance to socialise and share experiences in a welcoming, safe and friendly atmosphere.
 Support is available to find help with a range of issues: health, housing, education, solicitors and work.